nickbrandt/GitLab/doc/administration/external_pipeline_validation.md

 - `4XX`: Not accepted
 - All other codes: accepted and logged

+### Result

+Pipelines that are not accepted by the external validation service will not be created.
+In XYZ circumstance an error message stating `Pipeline cannot be run.
+External validation failed` will be displayed.

 ## Configuration

 To configure external pipeline validation, add the